SGTA

 Small glutamine-rich tetratricopeptide repeat-containing protein alpha is a protein that in humans is encoded by the SGTA gene.
 SGTA orthologs have also been identified in several mammals for which complete genome data are available.
+STGA belongs to a family of co-chaperone proteins that obtain a TPR motif.
+STGA was discovered just 15 years ago.

 Function

+The molecular function of the protein states that SGTA is a small glutamine-rich tetratricopeptide repeat (TRP)-containing protein, ubiquitously expressed, interacting with the NS1 protein of parvovirus H-1.

-This gene encodes a protein which is capable of interacting with the major nonstructural protein of parvovirus H-1 and 70-kDa heat shock cognate protein; however, its function is not known.
+The SGTA gene encodes a protein that is capable of interacting with the major nonstructural protein of parvovirus H-1 and 70-kDa heat shock cognate protein; however, its function is not known.
 Since this transcript is expressed ubiquitously in various tissues, this protein may serve a housekeeping function.